 All-over the security policy

-Only…. you’re not there yet.
+It’s just… that doesn’t mean you’re there yet.
 Because about 70% of all the information leaks are caused simply by carelessness of their own employees.
 That is why it is even more important to make the entire organization aware of the vulnerability of the organization.
 This is because the potentially serious consequences of an incident can affect everyone from management to the receptionist at the desk.

 The app is very simple and is not intertwined with difficult legal terms; you can see or notice if something is wrong and you can report this centrally in your own wording, like that one sheet of sensitive information you have seen swinging in the meeting room.

 The key is that such a report can be made anonymously so that it is not about pointing the finger at the possible culprit(s), but purely about identifying a problem so that measures can be taken quickly.
-This anonymity and invulnerability also encourage employees to report, so you can be on time to limit any damage.
+This anonymity and invulnerability also encourage employees to report, so you can be there in time to minimize any damage.

 It’s better to have too many notifications